SUKOHI/Mtriv/README.md

 Mtriv
 =====

-A PHP package mainly developed for Laravel to verfy simply.
+A PHP package mainly developed for Laravel to verify simply.

-Installation&setting for Laravel
+(This is for Laravel 4.2.
+[For Laravel 5](https://github.com/SUKOHI/Mtriv))

+Installation
 ====

-After installation using composer, add the followings to the array in  app/config/app.php
+Add this package name in composer.json

+    "require": {
+      "sukohi/mtriv": "1.*"
+    }

+Execute composer command.

+    composer update

+Register the service provider in app.php

-    'providers' => array(
+    'providers' => [
         ...Others...,
         'Sukohi\Mtriv\MtrivServiceProvider',
-    )
+    ]

-Also
+Also alias

-    'aliases' => array(
+    'aliases' => [
         ...Others...,
-        'Mtriv' =>'Sukohi\Mtriv\Facades\Mtriv',
+        'Mtriv' => 'Sukohi\Mtriv\Facades\Mtriv',
-    )
+    ]

 Usage
 ====